sbandur84/Free-OpenVPN-Connect-SCRIPT-for-Linux/README.md

 # Supported OS
 * Debian based Linux
-* RPM based distributions (not tested)
+* RPM-based distributions (not tested)
-This is executable bash script.
-You can try run it modified or as is on other Unix-like operating systems.
+This is an executable bash script.
+You can try to run it modified or as is on other Unix-like operating systems.
 (Linux/BSD/MacOSX/Solaris)

 # Feedback
-Send me email if:
+Send me an email if:
 * You find any problems with this script.
-* For addition of other free OpenVPN services.
+* For the addition of other free OpenVPN services.
-* You need similar script.
+* You need a similar script.
 Email:seba.bandur@gmail.com

 # Licence